sunaku/tork/README.md

 ### Test::Loop.test_name_parser

-A lambda function that is passed a line of source code to determine whether that line can be considered as a test definition, in which case it must return the name of the test being defined.
+Lambda function that is passed a line of source code to determine whether that line can be considered as a test definition, in which case it must return the name of the test being defined.

 ### Test::Loop.before_each_test